Little Symphony No. 5 (Milhaud)

 The Little (Chamber) Symphony No.5, Op.75, also known as the Tentet, is a symphony for wind instruments written by French composer Darius Milhaud in 1922.
-It is his fifth chamber symphony, which are also referred to as the Petites Symphonies or Chamber Symphonies.
+It is his fifth chamber symphony, which is also referred to as the Petites Symphonies or Chamber Symphonies.
 The work was commissioned by Italian Radio and is dedicated to Marya Freúnd, a soprano singer and Milhaud's friend, who performed the premiere of Schoenberg's Pierrot Lunaire, conducted by Milhaud.
 The symphony was first performed at Champs-Elysées, Paris in 1923.

 Instrumentation

-Chamber Symphony No. 5 is written for an ensemble of ten wind instruments, consisting of piccolo, flute, oboe, English horn, B-flat clarinet, B-flat bass clarinet, two bassoons and two horns.
+Chamber Symphony No. 5 is written for an ensemble of ten wind instruments, consisting of a piccolo, flute, oboe, English horn, B-flat clarinet, B-flat bass clarinet, two bassoons and two horns.

 Form

 The symphony consists of three movements with a collective run time of about six minutes: